Heritage Markers and Walking Tours

 This is part of the bi-monthly guided tours conducted by volunteer docents from the Friends of the Museum, in collaboration with MHF.
 Each walking tour lasts about 90 minutes.
 Limited places are available and terms and conditions will apply.

 Admission is Free.
-Register early, on a first come first served basis at www.eventbrite.sg and search for Kampong Gelam Heritage Trails.
+Tours are reserved on a first come first served basis.
+Register for the Kampong Gelam Heritage Walking Tour here.